 Mar.
-23 Self-Regulation and Future-Oriented Thinking: Mental Simulation, Regulatory Contrast, Anticipated Affect, & Implementation Intentions Student discussion of anticipatory and proactive coping processes that may apply to chosen stressor; implications for intervention.
-Mar.
-30- Deadline for submission of outline for literature review & research proposal for April 13 final project, submitted to canvas page by 11 AM

-Mar.
-30 Adaptation and Growth I.: Conceptualizations of Adaptation & Well-Being What does it mean to adapt well or not so well to your chosen stressor?
+27 Self-Regulation and Future-Oriented Thinking: Mental Simulation, Regulatory Contrast, Anticipated Affect, & Implementation Intentions Student discussion of anticipatory and proactive coping processes that may apply to chosen stressor; implications for intervention.
+1/ 20 Mar.
+30- April 13 Deadline for submission of initial literature review & research proposal for final project, submitted to canvas page by 11 AM 1101010 project, suchimica to cultius page by 11 11112 April 3 Adaptation and Growth I.: Conceptualizations of Adaptation & Well-Being What does it mean to adapt well or not so well to your chosen stressor?
 By what criteria were certain outcomes designated adaptive, and by whom?
-April 6 Adaptation and Growth II.: Growth, Benefit-Finding & Meaning What psychological processes are involved in experiencing, perceiving, and/or reporting post-traumatic growth and benefit finding?
+April 10 Adaptation and Growth II.: Growth, Benefit-Finding & Meaning What psychological processes are involved in experiencing, perceiving, and/or reporting post-traumatic growth and benefit finding?
 What aspects of a stressor might promote or inhibit growth or benefit finding?
 Is it realistic to expect growth or thriving from it - why or why not?
 What are challenges in assessing and understanding growth and meaning?
 What cultural assumptions influence people's efforts to find and/or report growth and meaning?
-Deadline for clearing final paper topic with instructor.
-April 13 Adaptation and Growth III.: Set points & Trajectories Student discussion - what is known about coping with your chosen stressor over time?
+Deadline for clearing final paper topic with instructor is April 13.
+April 17 Adaptation and Growth III.: Set points & Trajectories Student discussion - what is known about coping with your chosen stressor over time?
 What is learned from extending the timeframe to include functioning prior to the event and well after?
 What are the challenges in doing so?
 Alternatively: We might start the free choice of topics this week instead of next week.
-April 20 Last class: Students in small groups will select among the following topics: Challenges to Psychological Control: Maintenance & Disengagement; Interpersonal Aspects of Self-Regulation; Interventions to promote Self-Regulatory Competence & Success, Benefit- Finding, Positive Emotions; or Closure, Regret, & Retrospection Other Topics TBA During the Class According to Student Interests Class will decide among topics or students may individually or in teams choose readings from 1 of the available sets of readings (see modules).
-4 4 2 7 April 27 Final papers due to canvas page, 2 PM
+April 24 Last class: Students in small groups will select among the following topics: 7xp111 2-4 Challenges to Psychological Control: Maintenance & Disengagement; Interpersonal Aspects of Self-Regulation; Interventions to promote Self-Regulatory Competence & Success, Benefit-Finding, Positive Emotions; or Closure, Regret, & Retrospection Other Topics TBA During the Class According to Student Interests Class will decide among topics or students may individually or in teams choose readings from 1 of the available sets of readings (see modules) or identify their own readings.
+Anuil 27 Einal nanaus due to Cannas nace 5 DM April 27- May 3 Final papers due to Canvas page, 5 PM